 Bards are skalds, minstrels, musicians and storytellers who bolster other players with their songs and oratory.

 They may use any weapons, armor or shields available to Thieves.

-Bards augment players with Bardic Songs, which are described below with the Bard's other class abilities.
-A Bardic Song consists of music played on an instrument and/ or sung by the Bard, or oratory, which consists of storytelling or poetic praising of the Bard's allies.
+Bards augment players with their Bardic Song which may consist of singing, played music or oratory.
 Music and singing may not rely on modern devices or be delivered in a way to agitate players or disrupt gameplay.
 If oratory is used it must be approved by an elder as being in character and consistent with good roleplay.